Matheus Machado (footballer, born 1998)

-Matheus Henrique Machado de Santana (born 28 August 1998) is a Brazilian professional footballer who plays as a defensive midfielder for Championship club Persiraja Banda Aceh.
+Matheus Henrique Machado de Santana (born 28 August 1998) is a Brazilian professional footballer who plays as a defensive midfielder for Championship club PSPS Pekanbaru.

 Club career

 Born in Salvador, Bahia, Brazil, Matheus is a youth product from Vitória.
-He has made his first-team debut on 19 May 2019, in a 3–1 lose against São Bento In 2019 Campeonato Brasileiro Série B, but he mostly played in the U23 team.
+He made his first-team debut on 19 May 2019, in a 3–1 lose against São Bento In 2019 Campeonato Brasileiro Série B, but he mostly played in the U23 team.

 In July 2020, he joined Jacuipense of Série C.

 Ahead of 2022–23 season, he decided to go abroad for the first time to Lebanon with joined Nejmeh.
 He made his league debut for the club on 8 January 2023 as a starter in a 0–0 draw over Al Ahed.
 On 19 February 2023, he scored his first league goal for Nejmeh in a 1–1 draw over Al Ahed.

 Figueirense

 In December 2023, Matheus signed a contract with Figueirense.
 Matheus made his club debut on 22 April 2024, coming as a substitutes in a 2–1 home win against Ferroviário.